 • Palacio da Pena

-On the border of the town, lies one of the most invigorating and important creations of the Romantic Movement.
+On the border of the town lies one of the most invigorating and important creations of the Romantic Movement.
 It is atop the Serra mountains and was the dream of a noble artist, D. Fernando.
-Brilliant chalets line the foot of the mountain, as well as other small picturesque palaces, surrounded by the exotic Parque de Pena, a giant park and botanical museum with large elaborate homes and beautiful scenery.
+Brilliant chalets line the foot of the hill and other small picturesque palaces, surrounded by the exotic Parque de Pena, a giant park and botanical museum with large elaborate homes and beautiful scenery.

 • Sintra's Historic Quarter

-In this central part of the city, many interesting monuments can be found.
-From the Torre do Relógio (clock tower), Igreja de São Martinho (lovely church), Paço dos Ribafria, Convento da Trindade, Igreja de Santa Maria, a notable string of fountains, such as the Fonte da Pipa and the Fonte da Sabuga.
+Many interesting monuments can be found in this central part of the city.
+For example, from the Torre do Relógio (clock tower), Igreja de São Martinho (lovely church), Paço dos Ribafria, Convento da Trindade, Igreja de Santa Maria, a notable string of fountains, such as the Fonte da Pipa and the Fonte da Sabuga.

 More information